rinda44/Java-EE-Andorid-primary-project/README.md

 # Java-EE-Andorid-primary-project
-just some project for practice
+just some projects for practice